How pornography affects young people: what parents needs to know

 Is porn sex like real sex?

 You can explain to your child that pornography isn’t real life.
 It’s often exaggerated and unsafe.
 You can explain that actors in pornography are being paid.
-They have to do what they’re told and look like they’re having a great time – even when the sex is violent, non-consensual, boring or unenjoyable.
+They have to do what they’re told and look like they’re having a great time – even when the sex is violent, non-consensual, boring or not enjoyable.

 What are the risks of pornography?

-For example, you could say, ‘Pornography can make violent sex and disrespectful relationships seem normal.
-You might think that’s what you should do in real life.
-But in real life it’s important to show care and respect when you’re intimate with someone.
-You should always ask for consent, so you can be certain you’re only doing things that both of you really want to do.’
+You can talk with your child about healthy, respectful relationships and how they’re based on emotional closeness, trust and consent, as well as mutually enjoyable sex.
+For example, ‘Pornography can make violent sex and disrespectful relationships seem normal.
+In real life it’s important to show care and respect when you’re intimate with someone.
+You should always ask for consent, so you’re only doing things that you both want to do.’

 Talking about pornography can be part of talking with your child about sex and sexuality.
 If you find it hard to talk about difficult topics like sex and pornography, it might help to know that talking gets easier the more you do it.

-When teenagers view pornography
+What parents can do if teenagers view pornography

 If your child has seen pornography, it’s important to stay calm.